Paul Hodgson (rugby union): Worcester Warriors

 Paul joined Worcester Warriors for the 2012–2013 season from London Irish.

 International Rugby

 Hodgson was an England Sevens international an age group international captain who won 9 caps for the England.

 Hodgson was named in the England 2008 Six Nations Championship squad but was not been considered for the opening game due to a shoulder injury.

 He was called into the England Saxons squad to face Italy A in Ragusa, Sicily on 9 February 2008.

-Hodgson has been tipped by Sky Sports pundit Stuart Barnes and London Irish coach Brian Smith to play in the 2008 RBS Six Nations Championship match against France in Paris.

-Having been named in this season's England Saxons 2008 RBS Six Nations Championship training squad, Hodgson was called into the senior England squad for the game against France and was an unused replacement both in Paris and Edinburgh, before finally making his debut against Ireland in England's 33–10 victory at Twickenham.
+Having been named in the 2008 season's England Saxons 2008 RBS Six Nations Championship training squad, Hodgson was called into the senior England squad for the game against France and was an unused replacement both in Paris and Edinburgh, before finally making his debut against Ireland in England's 33–10 victory at Twickenham.